April 8, 2026

 2. Emoji reactions to reduce noise: Reactions are underrated Slack message best practices.
 They let you acknowledge without adding another “thanks” message to the scroll.

-3. Reminders and follow-ups that don’t rely on memory: Encourage people to use reminders for “I’ll reply later” moments, instead of leaving messages unread forever.
+7. Reminders and follow-ups that don’t rely on memory: Encourage people to use reminders for “I’ll reply later” moments rather than leaving messages unread forever.

 8. Create a Positive Slack Vibe (Because Culture Is Part of Productivity)

-The fastest way to make Slack unusable is letting it become a public conflict zone.
+The fastest way to make Slack unusable is to let it become a public conflict zone.

 Keep norms simple:

-1. Discourage public conflict: If something is tense, move it to a smaller group or offline.
+1. Discourage public conflict: If something is tense, move it to a smaller group or to an offline setting.

-2. Celebrate wins in dedicated spaces: A #wins channel sounds fluffy until you see how much it improves morale and participation.
+2. Celebrate wins in dedicated spaces: A #wins channel may sound fluffy until you see how much it boosts morale and participation.

 3. Make participation feel safe: If only loud voices dominate channels, people stop sharing updates and asking questions.
 Leaders set the tone here more than any policy does.